Rate this product

 Spiral Spinner is a three pronged spinning toy that is meant for kids and adults over the age of 10 who need something to use while they sit.
 Rather than be bored, chewing on a pen, clicking a pen top, or annoying those around you, use the spinner to get your fidgeting out in a productive fashion.
 Use of the toy is simple and effective, the perfect way to keep your hands occupied at all times.

 The cost of Spiral Spinner is $14.99 plus $9.99 shipping, for a total price of $24.98.
-Price is from As Seen on TV Commercial page: tryfidgetspinner.com
+This price was obtained from the As Seen on TV commercial page found at tryfidgetspinner.com; however, the company has since ceased selling Spiral Spinner and has taken down the website.
+Spiral Spinner may still be found for sale on Amazon or Ebay.

 All you have to do is play with this toy to relieve stress and anxiety almost instantly.